renepacchaux/performing-arts-ux/README.md

 **Guidelines**

-I didn't want the user necessate learning and re-learning placement.
+I didn't want the user necessarily learning and re-learning placement.
 At design merge, I kept the colors and font and focused on the root landing page.
-The initial components where Material-based components.
+The initial components were Material-based components.
 I would use this to maintain alignment and uniformity.
 If we lived through a user flow, we could make those decisions live in a style guide.

-<a id="orge768aa1"></a>
+<a id="orgc76b718"></a>

 ### Project Summary